-The mission of the School of Nursing is to prepare safe and competent professional nurses, who in collaboration with others, provide or facilitate high quality patient- centered care in a global society.
+The mission of the School of Nursing is to prepare safe, competent, and compassionate professional nurses, who in collaboration with others, provide or facilitate high quality patient-centered care in a global society.
+Students achieve academic excellence through a vibrant learning environment using evidence based practice, creative inquiry, and the pursuit of lifelong learning.
+This mission prepares nurses to lead in their profession as they contribute to the health of the communities in which they live and work.